 Set in the Old Town’s Five Squares, and in the shadow of the castle, which is traditionally lit in red for the Christmas Market season, you can experience the scents and sounds of Christmas.

-The market boasts the most beautiful open air Ice Skating Rink (Karlsplatz) open from November 23rd to January 10th.
+The market boasts the most beautiful open air Ice Skating Rink (Karlsplatz) open from November 27th 2023 to January 7th 2024.
+Both the market and the ice skating rink are closed on December 24th but are open on Christmas Day.

 Top Tip: Wrap up warm and make sure to try the roasted chestnuts and sugared almonds.

-Berlin has up to 80 Christmas Markets annually with markets for everything from crafts to dogs!
-You can also enjoy a vast Winter Wonderland from October 31st to Jan 3rd 2016 at Potsdamer Platz.
+Berlin has up to 60 Christmas Markets annually with markets for everything from crafts to dogs!
+You can also enjoy a vast Winter Wonderland World and large Christmas Market from November 27th to December 26th 2023 at Potsdamer Platz.

 Top Tip: Make sure to visit Unter den Linden at night to see the amazing lights on the trees.

 The opening ceremony of the Christkindlemarkt is spectacular.
-This year it takes place at 5.30 on November 27th.
+This year it takes place at 5.30 on December 1st.
+The market always opens on Friday before the 1st Advent.

 Enjoy everything from Christmas decorations to the famous Nuremberg Bratwurst and Gingerbread.
 Select gifts for yourself or loved ones that are truly unique, and will bring joy when they are opened on Christmas morning.